-While these tips are simple, they are based on plenty of positive evidence about fulfilling all your nutritional needs, including protein (amino acids), calcium and iron easily with a plant-based diet.
+While these tips are simple, they are based on plenty of positive evidence about fulfilling all your nutritional needs with a plant-based diet easily, including protein (amino acids), calcium and iron.

 So here you are: 3 Keys to Plant-based Nutrition.

 For example, just because the beta-carotene in carrots is good for you doesn’t mean isolated beta-carotene is, especially in high doses.
-I do want to note though that there is plenty of evidence for supplementing B12 (which is produced by a bacteria) and not readily found in our environment (soil) as it once was.
+It’s important to note, however, that there’s plenty of evidence for supplementing B12 (which is produced by a bacteria) and not readily found in our environment (soil) as it once was.

-Variety is the spice of life and, I think, one of the secrets to health!
+Variety is the spice of life, and probably one of the secrets to health!
 It’s hard to go wrong with a good mixture of fruits, veggies, legumes, beans, grains, fruits and nuts in your diet.